Directors Loan Account and Liquidation

 To Pay Dividends Out.

-- Ensure monthly management accounts show “PROFIT” that can be available for distribution.
-If the reports show a loss or a small profit during that period, then a dividend may not be paid out unless reserve profit exists in that financial year.
+- Ensure monthly management accounts show “PROFIT” available for distribution.
+If the reports report a loss or a small profit during that period, directors may not pay a dividend unless reserve profit exists in that financial year.

 - Take minutes at the monthly board meeting, approved by directors, and pay a dividend from profit.

 - Have a reserve provision in profit and loss for bad debts.
 Protects, therefore, taking dividends without profit.